terra-money/core/WASM_MIGRATE.md

 ### Instantiate

 #### Reply
-The contracts are using reply to check instantiated contract address, should update the proto file to the following.
+The contracts, which are using reply to check instantiated contract address, should update the proto file to the following.

 ```protobuf